DarthReca/depth-any-canopy/README.md

 <a href="https://arxiv.org/abs/2407.18128"><img src='https://img.shields.io/badge/arXiv-Depth%20Any%20Canopy-red' alt='Paper PDF'></a>
 </div>

-This is the repository for the paper *Depth Any Canopy: Leveraging Depth Foundation Models for Canopy Height Estimation*.
+**In this paper, we propose transferring the representations learned by recent depth estimation foundation models to the remote sensing domain for measuring canopy height.** Our findings suggest that our proposed Depth Any Canopy, the result of fine-tuning the Depth Anything v2 model for canopy height estimation, provides a performant and efficient solution, surpassing the current state-of-the-art with superior or comparable performance using only a fraction of the computational resources and parameters.
+Furthermore, our approach requires less than \$1.30 in compute and results in an estimated carbon footprint of 0.14 kgCO2.

-***REPOSITORY IN CONSTRUCTION SOME FILES COULD BE MISSING*
+*REPOSITORY IN CONSTRUCTION SOME FILES COULD BE MISSING*

 ### Getting Started